wavemaker/docs/learn/on-premise/aws/install/setup-using-cw.md

     [![setting up username and password](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)

 - Select the services required for the setup.
-Here, the Developer Studio Platform is a default service and it is responsible for the functionality of running the wavemaker studio.
+Here, the Developer Studio Platform is a default service and it is responsible for the functionality of running the WaveMaker studio.
 The Deployments service can be disable if the developer want to use their own CI/CD pipeline to build and deploy their application.
 The Source Code Repo service can be disable if the developer have their own Git server.
-By default wavemaker uses Github as a Source Code Repo.
+By default WaveMaker uses Github as a Source Code Repo.
 The Monitoring serivice is responsible for monitoing the platform and Deployed apps.
 This can be disable if dont want to monitor the logs.

     [![select-services](/learn/assets/wme-setup/wme-portal-setup/select-services.png)](/learn/assets/wme-setup/wme-portal-setup/select-services.png)